Evacuating Robots from a Disk Using Face-to-Face Communication: Introduction

 \subsection{Related work}

 The most related work to ours is ~\cite{CGGKMP}, where the evacuation problem for a set of robots all starting from the centre of a unit disk was introduced and studied.
 Two communication models are introduced in \cite{CGGKMP}.
 In the {\em wireless} model, the two robots can communicate at any time regardless of their locations.
 In particular, a robot that finds the exit can immediately communicate its location to the other robot.
 The other model is called the {\em non-wireless or local} model in \cite{CGGKMP}, and is the same as our \ff model: two robots can only communicate when they are face to face, that is, they are at the same point location at the same time.
 In \cite{CGGKMP}, for the case of 2 robots, an algorithm with evacuation time $1 +\frac{2\pi}{3} + \sqrt{3} \approx 4.826$ is given for the wireless model; this is shown to be optimal.
 For the \ff model, they prove an upper bound of $5.740$ and a lower bound of $5.199$ on the evacuation time.
+Since the first announcement of our results in~\cite{CzyzowiczGKNOV15}, Brandt at al.~\cite{Watten2017} improved our upper bound from 5.628 to 5.625.
+Their contributions also pertain to a significant simplification of the search trajectories (that use detours but without forced meetings), along with a clever performance analysis.
+Very recently, \cite{disser2019evacuating} reported a further improvement of 5.6234 by employing and generalizing techniques introduced in~\cite{Watten2017}.
+However, to the best of our knowledge, the lower bound we provide in this manuscript is the best currently known.